asnt/eccv2020-sharp-workshop/doc/dataset_3dbodytex2.md

 ### Formats

 Meshes are in the `.npz` format.
-Landmark positions are in a custom tabular text format.
+Landmark positions are in a tabular text format.
 See [formats](formats.md).

 ### Orientation